 the probabilistic soundness of an inference rule is presented.
 The

 advantages of, disadvantages of, and prospects for the presented approach are

 discussed in the Conclusions.
 Two appendices contain some supplementary

 results about the structural ordering of imsets.

 - conditional independence

 - structural ordering (imset, face)

-the content of the paper is covered by the
+Moreover, the content of the series of papers is covered by the